 For Acronis Backup Advanced (Acronis Backup & Recovery) to properly work with a tape device, the device must be correctly installed in the operating system.
 In Windows Device Manager you should see all the tape drives listed in the Tape drives section.
 In the device properties you should find the device name (Tape0, Tape1...) and tape characteristics (block size and compression rate).
 Medium Changers section must contain Tape Libraries.

 All operations with tapes in Acronis Backup are performed by the Acronis Removable Storage Management Service (ARSM).
-So it is also fully responsible for recognition of devices in the ABR.
 This service is always installed on C:, even if another folder and volume were specified during installation.

-In ABR tape management you can force the tape device detection by clicking detect tape devices.
+In Acronis Backup & Recovery tape management you can force the tape device detection by clicking detect tape devices.
 It will then show all available tape devices on the system.

 In addition, run the inventory of the tapes to make sure that all tape cartridges are shown correctly in the device.
 Fast inventory will only check the barcodes of the tapes where as the full inventory will read the tags on the tapes.